DefinetlyNotAI/DefinetlyNotAI/README.md

 ### About Me:
 I'm a passionate penetration tester / Ethical Hacker with a knack for ~~destruction~~ red team hacking, specializing in network attacks and analysis and hacking tool creation.
 I thrive on testing and learning new hacking tools and exploiting vulnerabilities then fixing them.
 Additionally, I have a strong foundation in robotics and possess the requisite mathematical prowess ~~I am a nerd~~.

-Currently, I'm delving into the realms of metasploit as well as my own life's exam's, where I'm actively engaged in tool creation.
+Currently, I'm delving into the realms of metasploit, where I'm actively engaged in tool creation.
 During my leisure time, you'll find me honing my problem-solving skills on python and participating in robotics challenges.

 Joined GitHub Galaxy 2024.